Nao Higashihama

-Nao Higashihama (東浜 巨, Higashihama Nao) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+Nao Higashihama (東浜 巨, Higashihama Nao) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

 Early baseball career

 Higashihama pitched in the 3rd grade spring 80th Japanese High School Baseball Invitational Tournament as Okinawa Shogaku High School ace pitcher and won.

 He was selected as the Japan national baseball team in the 37th and 38th USA VS Japan Collegiate All-Star Series and 2009 Asian Baseball Championship while attending Asia University.

 Professional career

 On October 25, 2012, Higashihama was drafted by the Fukuoka Softbank Hawks first overall pick in the 2012 Nippon Professional Baseball draft.

 2013–2015 season

 On April 11, 2013, Higashihama pitched his debut game as a starting pitcher against the Orix Buffaloes.